 Legislation has been introduced to afford a remedy to local manufacturers who face unfair competition in the form of (1) imports of dumped or subsidized goods where the local manufacturer suffers material injury caused by such imports; and (2) anti-competitive practices.

-Dumping occurs where a foreign entity exports into Trinidad and Tobago goods at a price which is lower than the price it would normally charge for the same goods in its own domestic market.
+Dumping occurs where a foreign entity exports into Trinidad and Tobago goods at a price which a lower than the price it would normally charge for the same goods in its own domestic market.

 A subsidy is deemed to exist where a foreign government or public body provides a financial contribution to an entity which exports to Trinidad and Tobago, thereby affecting the price at which such goods may be sold in Trinidad and Tobago.

 The act of dumping and the provision of subsidies may have the effect of negatively affecting the ability of local manufacturers to compete with the price of goods imported into the country.

 The following pieces of legislation have been introduced in Trinidad and Tobago to combat the effects of such anti-competitive activities: